-The Order of Malta is active in many countries, in Asia as well as in Africa and South America, through its National Associations, its Grand Priories and its relief agency, Malteser International.
-CIOMAL has a strong presence in Cambodia but remains attentive to the needs of neighboring countries in Southeast Asia as well as other countries in Latin America.
+The Order of Malta is involved in many countries, both in Asia, Africa and South America, with its National Associations, its Grand Priories and its relief work called Malteser International.

 CIOMAL is a charitable organisation under Swiss law.
 It is made up of a Foundation Board which meets once a year to establish and follow up its projects, an Executive Council, and a permanent secretariat in charge of supervising its programmes.
 With the exception of the Secretary General and her deputy, the members of the Committee and the Executive Council provide their services free of charge.

 CIOMAL designs its projects to be as cost effective as possible; in particular, CIOMAL reinforces the self-sufficiency and consistency of the field programmes, with the aim of reducing the psychological distance between patient and medical staff.

 The budget of CIOMAL consists of private and public donations as well as institutional funding.